Article Easy Heart-Smart Choices You Can Make Today

 Whole Grains for Heart Health

-Quality whole grains, brimming with fibre, antioxidants and protective plant-based phytosterols, offer a bunch of benefits associated with lowered risk of heart issues3,5.
-Sprouting the whole grains enhances these benefits by boosting essential nutrients and reducing digestion-dampening antinutrients.
+Quality whole grains—brimming with fibre, antioxidants and protective plant-based phytosterols—offer a bunch of benefits associated with lowered risk of heart issues3,5.
+Sprouting whole grains enhances these benefits by boosting essential nutrients and reducing digestion-dampening antinutrients.
 Sprouting further increases soluble fibre, and fibre is essential to nurturing a healthy heart.
 A study from The Lancet found that folks who ate a high-fibre diet reduced their risk of heart disease by up to 30%6.
 Fibre-rich whole grains (including sprouted grains!) have also been shown to play a positive role in influencing cholesterol, increasing HDL (“good”) cholesterol levels, and helping to lower blood pressure.

 Plant-based diets that are high in whole grains aren’t just better for you, they’re better for your budget too!
 Eating healthy doesn’t have to break the bank, it’s easier and cheaper than you think.
 Check out our guide to eating healthy on a budget for tips, tricks, and recipes to help keep your food costs and food waste low.

 Every day offers you new opportunities to make heart-smart choices.
-Just remember to pass on the processed foods and fill up on the plant power from fruits, vegetables, and sprouted whole grains.
+Just remember to pass on the processed foods and fill up on the plant power from fruits, vegetables, and sprouted whole grains whenever you can.
 Isn’t it delicious that these choices happen to be bursting with flavour as well as nutrition?